CRCST Practice Test (2026)

 Information Sources

-Disclaimer – All the information and prep materials on iPrep are genuine and were created for tutoring purposes. iPrep is not affiliated with HSPA (IAHCSMM), Prometric Testing Centers, or any other company mentioned.
+Disclaimer – All information and preparation materials on iPrep are provided for tutoring and practice purposes only. iPrep is not affiliated with HSPA (formerly IAHCSMM), Prometric, or any other organization mentioned on this page.

-Free CRCST practice test: Get to know what the IAHCSMM CRCST will be like by practicing with these sample questions:
+Free CRCST practice test: Get to know what the HSPA CRCST exam will be like by practicing with these sample questions:

 Topic 1: Cleaning, Decontamination, and Disinfection